Fish Ed & Hunter Ed Programs

 Last year over 6,000 students completed the course but more than 4,000 waited until the fall.

-Register for a class this April or May and enjoy the following:
+Register for a class this March or April and enjoy the following:

 With classes in the fall averaging over 100 students, you may not find a class if you wait.
 Classes in April and May seldom exceed 50 students.

 For class information and to register, go to: NJFishandWildlife.com